rossfrank/Dynasty-Constitution/README.md

 | Logan | Matt
 | Graeme | Austin |

-- The playoffs begin in week 15, with the championship game occurring on week 17.
+- The playoffs begin in week 15, with the championship game occurring in week 17.

 ## __Section VIII - Playoffs__ ##